iotheque/yocto-build/README.md

+## MAPIO builder repository ##
+This repository is used to build the yocto Linux distribution for Mapio.
+The project documentation can be found here: https://mapio-docs.readthedocs.io/en/latest/

 ## Pre-requisites ##

-This documentation supports Ubuntu 20.04 LTS version.
+This documentation supports Ubuntu 22.04 LTS version.
 However command listed below should work with any recent debian-like Linux distribution.